Section 7702 Changes in 2021?

 - Digital Access

 This pandemic shut down most offices and stores.
-To continue protecting consumers, life insurers provide consumers with digital access.
-Digital access made applications, payments, and claims reporting more convenient and safe.
+Consequently, to continue protecting consumers, life insurers provide consumers with digital access.
+In addition, digital access made applications, payments, and claims reporting more convenient and safe.

 - Accelerated Underwriting